 The proposed project is also in an area surrounding JWA where structure heights are regulated under Federal Aviation Administration (FAA) Regulations Part 77 for preservation of navigable airspace.
 The maximum structure height permitted at the project site is 206 feet above mean sea level (amsl) (OCALUC 2008).
 The elevation onsite ranges from 48 feet amsl at the southwest corner of the site to 53 feet amsl at the northeast corner.
-Thus, the maximum structure height proposed onsite would be based on the higher of those two elevations, the maximum structure height permitted on site is about 153 feet above ground level plus the proposed building height.
+Thus, the maximum structure height permitted on site is about 153 feet above ground level plus the proposed building height.